 There are a few things that stand out to me after reviewing our results and I have given my thumbsucked interpretation and thoughts, after reading as much as I could about it in the past few weeks.
 Bear in mind that it should be taken with more than a grain or two of salt.

-- My paternal grandfather may have been descendant from Germans but according to these results his true ethnicity was Scandinavian.
+- My paternal grandfather may have been descendant from Germans but according to these results his true ancient ethnicity was Scandinavian.
 Many of the DNA matches for my paternal aunt and myself on the website, including the Germans, seem to have the Scandinavian DNA in common.
 Scandinavia does seem heavily represented in the DNA of South African users of the site.
 Does this mean that the Vikings lived on in the raped and pillaged villagers and their descendants long after they disappeared?

 - My Coloured Christian maternal grandparents possibly had more South Asian and Filipino / Malay / Indonesian DNA ethnicity than my Muslim Cape Malay grandparent.
 I see the evidence of this every day when I look in the mirror and now realise that it was not Japanese but much more likely to be Malay / Indonesian slave ancestry.
-Looking at photos of my mother’s sisters I can see it in them too, especially Aunty Betty and Aunty Iris who in the photo below reminds me of the photos I’ve seen of aristocratic Malay women.
+Looking at photos of my mother’s sisters I can see it in them too, especially Aunty Betty and Aunty Iris who in the wedding photo below reminds me of the photos I’ve seen of aristocratic Malay women.

 - Many of the older generations would question the idea that they had any African DNA.
 I suspect that over the generations we developed and unconscious racial bias and the ingrained notion that being African somehow made one inferior, would rear it’s head.
 In the old days of the Group Areas Act, being the same as the darker skinned citizens whom the colonisers and apartheid era governments referred to by the offensive racial slur, ‘Kaffirs’, could result in the loss of home and income.
 Today many would be surprised to know quite how much African DNA is present in the Colored and Cape Malay communities.